littlepunks/autohome/README.md

 # To Do

 ## General
-- Run periodic checks that messages are being received on the serial port.
+- [Fixed] Run periodic checks that messages are being received on the serial port.
 Anything longer than 15mins without should trigger an email once!
 - [PI] Move /var/log to RAM to reduce load on SD (refer https://mcuoneclipse.com/2019/04/01/log2ram-extending-sd-card-lifetime-for-raspberry-pi-lorawan-gateway/) or use SSD
 - For each control have optional and default settings, especially related to visuals and alerting.
 () = optional